zeronounours/HA-custom-component-energy-meter/README.md

 Only one of `price` or `price_entity` should be given.
 If both are given, `price_entity` would have precedence.
 If none is defined, this integration will act as a basic utility meter, with no cost tracking.

+### Energy cost type (Gas, Water, Return to grid)

+The configuration can contain the optional `source_type` option to define the type of energy being monitored:

+---

+**source_type** _string (optional)_

+The type of energy being followed as source.
+These are the same as the builtin energy dashboard.
+It can be of 4 types:

+- `from_grid`: this is the default.
+To be used if source tracks grid consumption.
+- `to_grid`: to be used if source tracks energy returned to grid.
+- `gas`: to be used if source tracks gas consumption.
+- `water`: to be used if source tracks water consumption.

+---

+Keep in mind that depending on the time, the allowed units for the source will differ. `from_grid` and `to_grid` needs an electrical energy, while `gas` and `water` expect a volume.

 ### Energy cost sensor only